-Before raising or removing the mower deck for cleaning, stop the engine, remove the ignition key, and disconnect the spark plug wires.
+Before raising or removing the mower deck for cleaning, stop the engine, remove the ignition key, and disconnect the electrical plug on the fuel shut-off solenoid.

 - Raise the deck lock lever handle on each side of the carrier frame and pull out to release carrier frame for tilting action. - Using the carrier frame lift handle, raise deck to the TILT-UP position and insert the deck hook into the tilt-up latch on the tractor body.